impostorsguides/impostorsguides.github.io/rbenv/Scraps of notes.md

 Now that we know the file existed, we can read its code to answer this question.

 **However**, we have to pick which version of the file to read, because it appears that the code underwent some changes over its lifetime.
-When [the file was first committed](https://github.com/rbenv/rbenv/commit/1411fa5a1624ca5eeb5582897373c58a715fe2d2){:target="_blank" rel="noopener"}, it looked like this:
+When [the file was first committed](https://github.com/rbenv/rbenv/commit/1411fa5a1624ca5eeb5582897373c58a715fe2d2){:target="_blank" rel="noopener" }, it looked like this:

 ```
 #!/usr/bin/env bash